All about press lists and press relations

 Read here Why a CRM system is indispensable in PR

-How do you build press relations?
+How do you build media relations?